anjanaanil/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ### Descriptions
 More detailed descriptions of each asset identified above.
-Amazon Machine Image (AMI): virtual machine images stored in AWS Availability zones (AZ):this refers to localized zones for each region.
+- Amazon Machine Image (AMI): virtual machine images stored in AWS
+- Availability zones (AZ):this refers to localized zones for each region.
 A region may have 3 availability zones that are spaced maybe 50 miles apart.
+- Cluster: a generic term used to describe a group of servers or services working together to provide a service to spread the node among nodes and provide availability if one fails.
+- Infrastructure as Code (IaC): a method for deploying infrastructure or changes to a provider either on-prem or cloud where all resources are defined via code.
+- Load balancer: hardware or virtual appliance or software that performs traffic direction to many backend services.
+Load balancers are generally the entry points for resources as they can direct and balance all requests to many backend services.
-EC2: the AWS service that runs and manages virtual machines running in the AWS cloud.
+- EC2: the AWS service that runs and manages virtual machines running in the AWS cloud.
+- S3 bucket:Amazon S3 is an object storage service that stores data as objects within buckets.
+An object is a file and any metadata that describes the file.
+A bucket is a container for objects
+- RDS Cluster : s a distributed relational database service by Amazon Web Services
+- Instance : a generic term referring to a virtual machine, a database node, or any type of resource that provides a service.
+- SSH : refers to a key that is used to authenticate to a server to perform administrative tasks on the server.
+- Prometheus : an industry-standard tool for collecting and querying metrics.
+- Grafana: an industry-standard tool for visualizing metrics in graph format.
-VPC (virtual private cloud): an AWS term referring to the network setup in a particular region for your infrastructure.
+- VPC (virtual private cloud): an AWS term referring to the network setup in a particular region for your infrastructure.

 ## DR Plan
 ### Pre-Steps: